daler/pybedtools/docs/source/main.rst

     easy_install pybedtools

-You may need to be root in order to install.
+Note that you may need to be root in order to install.
 If you do not have root privileges (e.g., if you are installing in your user directory on a cluster), then use the `--prefix` argument to `easy_install` to specify a location where you have write permission::